Important facts to know about foods:

 Carbohydrates and Sugar

-Did you know that over consumption of carbohydrates (includes sugars and refined
+Did you know that over consumption of carbohydrates (includes sugars and

-growing and when they are adults.
+as they are growing and when they are adults.
 Increasing vegetables,

 wholefoods, good fats and protein will help to keep their blood sugar